-A records map an FQDN (fully qualified domain name) to an IP address and are the most used record type in any DNS configuration.
+A records map an FQDN (fully qualified domain name) to an IPv4 address and are the most used record type in DNS.
 A records can be configured in a domain for a specific host such as www.example.com or for the root record such as example.com.

 Note that the @ symbol refers to the root of the domain, which can be reflected within your zone file as a blank name value.

 1. Select your Domain